jharris126/tableau-prep-dynamic-script/README.md

 ## SUMMARY

 Tableau Prep does not currently have a Web Data Connector feauture, however, script tasts can be used to pull data from APIs then further manipulated in tableau prep.
-This demo uses the well known SWAPI API to query the People endpoint and dynamically generate a result data set to be passed back to Prep basee on the data received from the API.
+This demo uses the well-known SWAPI API to query the People endpoint and dynamically generate a result for Tableau Prep based on the data received from the API.

 ## To-Do